InitRanger/NewTropicaBlog/content/post/2025-01-25-newtropic-development-blog-01-a-journey-of-a-thousand-miles-begins-with-a-single-step.md

   - Development News
   - Community News
 ---
-# NEWTROPIC DEVELOPMENT BLOG #01
+# NEWTROPICA DEVELOPMENT BLOG #01

 *Jan 24, 2025 - InitRanger, Programmer*

 What's up, everyone?
-InitRanger here with the first of many blog posts about the development of NewTropic.
+InitRanger here with the first of many blog posts about the development of NewTropica.
 Today I hope to give you some insights into what we have been working on the past week.
 I will go into detail about the following things:

 * The game engine
 * The movement system